In this section:

 What if the Criteria isn’t met?

-When the criteria for a statutory review is not met, the Partnerships Review Panel may still feel that significant learning can be taken from an incident.
-In these cases, a Partnership Review may be undertaken.
-A Partnership Review is not a statutory responsibility of the Partnership in the same way a LCSPR or SAR is but is good practice in terms of multi-agency learning, and improving outcomes and services.
+When the criteria for a statutory review is not met, the Partnerships Review Panel may still feel that significant multi-agency learning can be taken from an incident.
+In these cases, a discretionary LCSPR may be undertaken.

 If the matter is urgent because a child or vulnerable adult is in immediate danger, phone 999.